s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 - Was the project clearly scoped

 The project was clearly scoped in a way that would allow us to continue on working on the tool as we could keep piling on parameters such as heat gains, cooling, heating and much more.
-However the intial scope was just to create a fast and easy overview of ventilation rates in different parts of a building.
+However the intial scope was just to create a fast and easy overview of ventilation rates in different parts of a building and that goal was achieved.